Learning to Speak Again After Laryngeal Surgery

 visit a few times a week.
 Some hospitals offer intensive laryngectomee workshops to

 teach esophageal speech.
-Learning to speak this way may be a challenge, but you won't
+Learning to speak this way may be hard.
+But you won't need

-You can learn to use an artificial larynx while you're still in the hospital.
-With
+You can learn to use an artificial larynx (AL) while you're still in the hospital.

-a little practice, you can communicate immediately with an AL and can even use it
+With a little practice, you can communicate with an AL and can even use it to speak

-There are two types of artificial larynxes—neck type and intraoral:
+There are 2 types of artificial larynxes—neck type and intraoral:

 The neck type is placed on your skin on the side of your neck, under your chin, or

 on your cheek.
-It may take some experimenting to find the position on your neck or
+It may take some practice to find the position on your neck or near

 The intraoral type of AL is a small tube that goes in your mouth.
 It's best to use